Blog Layout

 Even the locum recruitment process has been the polar opposite for her.
 In the UK she felt it was a numbers game, first-in best-dressed and led largely by mass SMS notifications.
 Down Under, Priya has felt a more concierge experience.

+She is in no way deluded to infer that locum work is for everyone, and of course, there are sometimes negative reasons why a locum position may be available, but the personal touch and going above and beyond just providing locum shifts has been a key reason Priya trusts Blugibbon to work around her lifestyle.
 Part of that lifestyle is that intense passion for Yoga, and her now weekly sessions with the Blugibbon team.
 Working in an Emergency Department can be difficult for peers and colleagues to connect, with different shifts and breaks, so if we can attempt to bring people (Doctors and others) together for a short period and to switch off then that can only be a good thing.

+Although she admits, her current home suburb may be in lockdown but she is grateful that it is a beautiful part of the world regardless.
 The ocean is a big part of her life, having been a deck-hand on many boats in Europe, and although not so calming at the time, the benefits of living by the water for the mind work for her.
 As does meditation, but not necessarily always the structured kind.

 Just being in a place of stillness is the most important thing, so that you are able to then connect to the endless thoughts running through your mind.